andicodetrf/school-admin/unitTest/unittest.md

 ## Unit Testing

+#### Test Scripts
+Test scripts are located in 'unitTest' directory

-### Utility Functions
+#### Unit Test on Utility Functions
-- Unit test on validation and format utility functions
+- Unit test on validation and format utility functions found in 'src/utils/index.js'

-### API Routes
+#### Unit Test on API Routes
-- Unit test on Server Connection and invalid URL endpoint
+- Unit test on Server Connection and invalid URL endpoint found in 'src/controllers/HealthcheckController.js'
-- Unit test on GET /api/reports/workload for workload report with Seed Data
+- Unit test on GET /api/reports/workload for workload report with Seed Data found in
+    - 'database/seeders/20201015045035-school-data.js'
+    - 'src/controllers/HealthcheckController.js'
-- Unit test on POST /register for registration with varied input format
+- Unit test on POST /register for registration with varied input format found in 'src/controllers/Register.js'
-- Unit test on POST /register/update for update with varied input format
+- Unit test on POST /register/update for update with varied input format found in 'src/controllers/UpdateRecord.js'

-### Instructions
+### Instructions to run tests
 1. Clear out all data in DB before Unit-Test
 ```
 sequelize db:seed:undo:all